[1] 1 2 3 4

 ## [1] "numeric"

-in other languages.
+Numeric data typesNumeric data includes both integers and decimals — positive, negative, and zero — similar to float or double in other languages.
 A numeric value stored in a variable is automatically assumed to be numeric in R.

-You can test whether data is numeric with is.numeric()
+You can test whether data is numeric with is.numeric():

 ## [1] TRUE

-And if it’s an integer with `is.integer()
+And if it’s an integer with `is.integer():

 ## [1] FALSE

-is because to set an integer as a variable you must append the value with L
+The response of FALSE is because to set an integer as a variable you must append the value with L:

 ## [1] TRUE

-R promotes integers
+R promotes integers to numeric when needed.

-data typesR handles Character data in two primary ways: as character
+Character data typesR handles Character data in two primary ways: as character and as factor.
+They are treated differently:

 ## [1] "data"